CORPORATE GOVERNANCE DECLARATION

 Progress in achieving the objectives

-With the Chairman of the Supervisory Board Robert Wethmar, partner in an international law firm, Christa Fuchs, founder of OHB System AG and long-time commercial director, and Dr. Hans Königsmann, long-time Vice President at the US space company Space Exploration Technologies Corp.
-(SpaceX), the desired diversity in terms of gender, expertise and international experience was achieved to a high degree.
-Ingo Kramer, long-time managing director of the family-owned company Kramer GmbH & Co.
-KG with many years of cross-industry experience as a managing partner and his active membership in business and political organizations, and Raimund Wulf, with his decades of capital market experience in various banks, round off the competence profile of the Supervisory Board with their extensive commercial experience.
+With Robert Wethmar, partner in an international law firm, and Dr. Hans Königsmann, long-standing Vice President at the US space company Space Exploration Technologies Corp.
+(SpaceX), the Supervisory Board has extensive international experience and the desired expertise.
+Ingo Kramer, long-standing managing director of the family-owned company J. Heinr.
+Kramer, with cross-industry experience as a managing partner and active member in economic and political organizations, Raimund Wulf, with decades of capital market experience in various banks, and Claire Wellby, a director at KKR, with several years of experience in private equity and investment banking, round out the Supervisory Board's skills profile with their extensive commercial experience.
+Overall, the desired diversity has been achieved to a high degree through the composition of the Supervisory Board.

-In the opinion of the shareholder representatives on the Supervisory Board, the appropriate number of independent shareholder representatives is three.
-In the past fiscal year, the Supervisory Board consisted of the following independent shareholder representatives: Robert Wethmar, Ingo Kramer and Dr. Hans Königsmann.
+The shareholder representatives on the Supervisory Board consider the number of independent shareholder representatives to be appropriate.
+In the past financial year, the Supervisory Board was composed of the following independent shareholder representatives: Robert Wethmar, Ingo Kramer and Dr. Hans Königsmann.

 Act for the equal participation of women and men in management positions in the private and public sectors